LiuYuancheng/Xandar_Sensor_App/README.md

 ### Program Design

-The application contents three main pages:
+The application user interface contents three main pages:

-##### Data visualization dashboard
+##### Sensor data visualization dashboard

-We will show the currently detection people count, average people count and finial normalized people count in a chart with different line color.
-We will also list sensor ID, connection interface, current data index in data queue (sequence number) and add a pause button to let the user can check the data.
-When the user press "Detail" button, a parameter display panel will show on the right to show the entire 36 parameters can read from the  Xandar Kardian sensor.
+We will show the current detection people count number, average people count number and finial normalized people count number in a chart with different color lines .
+We will also list `sensor ID`, `connection interface`, `current data index in data queue` (sequence number) and add a "Pause" button to let the user can stop the UI updating and check the data.
+When the user press "Detail >>" button, a parameter display panel will show on the right to show the entire 36 parameters can be read from the  Xandar Kardian sensor.

-The user can also switch among different sensors by click the tab, the data visualization dashboard is shown below:
+The user can also switch among different sensors by click the top tab, the data visualization dashboard is shown below:

 ![](doc/img/2019-06-26_175341.png)

-##### Top view monitoring are visualization dashboard
+##### Top view monitored area visualization dashboard

-We will show a top view map for the monitoring area and the connection information of different sensors as shown below:
+We will show a top view map for the monitored indoor area and the connection information of different sensors in this dashboard (Muti-Info tab):

 ![](doc/img/2019-06-26_174423.png)

+The map is shown on the left, sensor connection and sensor feed back data are shown on the right side.

 ##### Control-Hub report config page

-If we install several app in an indoor area we can config a hub and connect all the apps to report the data to the hub.
+If we install several app with multiple sensors in an indoor area we can config a hub and connect all the apps/sensors to report the data to the hub.
+One app can control max 4 sensors.
 The user can register the app to the hub with a unique signature.
 The detail is shown below:

 ![](doc/img/2019-06-26_174443.png)

+=> Select the control Hub IP you want to connect, create a signature for the current App and click the sensor registration button.